Current Art Show

 Please do not leave valuables visible in your car; put them in your trunk or bring them inside with you.
 We have a coat check room available to attendees.
 Depending on the event, coat check will either be free and self-serve, or staffed with a suggested donation.

-Please note that from mid-January until approximately July 2019, there will be increased traffic congestion in our neighborhood due to the re-routing of HWY 99 and the demolition of the viaduct.
+Please note that there is often increased traffic congestion in our neighborhood due to public and private construction projects.
 For tools on different ways to get around Seattle, check out www.seattle.gov/traffic.
-Parking under the viaduct, one block west of Gallery Erato, will remain available until demolition begins in May.

 This 6000+ square foot space spans 2 floors.
 The ground floor Gallery is fully accessible.
 There is a 3″ lip at the front entry and a portable ramp is available upon request.
 The lower level Studio is currently only accessible by stairs.